 Douche Brag, Trailmaster, in the “Year of No-Genitals June 9,2016”

-• Trail Master can assist with conflicting trails but there are over 140 hashers with few open dates.
+- Trail Master can assist with conflicting trails but there are over 100 hashers with a few open dates.

 3 The Hash Trail itself